lowerkey/web-worker-facade/README.md

 ## Design
 Posiphyss will use web workers to hide the main simulation from the user, providing the interface defined above.
 The simulation web worker is wrapped by a layout-bridge with mostly mimics the graph interface.

+### layout-bridge and layout-worker
+The layout-bridge will wrap creation of and requests to the layout-worker.
+Internally, it assigns a ticket which is returned from the layout-worker so the layout-bridge can execute the appropriate callback.

 More details will follow as the project progresses.

 ## Roadmap